-"The design shall support operating personnel in the fulfilment of their responsibilities and in the performance of their tasks, and shall limit the effects of operating errors on safety.
-The design process shall pay attention to plant layout and equipment layout, and to procedures, including procedures for maintenance and inspection, to facilitate interaction between the operating personnel and the plant."
+"The design shall support operating personnel in the fulfilment of their responsibilities and in the performance of their tasks, and shall limit the likelihood and the effects of operating errors on safety.
+The design process shall give due consideration to plant layout and equipment layout, and to procedures, including procedures for maintenance and inspection, to facilitate interaction between the operating personnel and the plant, in all plant states."

 "The human-machine interface shall be designed to provide the operators with comprehensive but easily manageable information, in accordance with the necessary decision times and action times.
-The information necessary for the operator to make a decision to act shall be simply and unambiguously presented."
+The information necessary for the operator to make decisions to act shall be simply and unambiguously presented."

 8.50.
-The design of the human machine interface should retain positive features associated with reference designs and should avoid problems that have resulted in poor operational experience.
+The design of the human-machine interface should retain positive features associated with reference designs and should avoid problems that have resulted in poor operational experience.